Schweem/Pywal-Obsidian/readme.md

 - Automatically themes Obsidian with your Pywal colors on startup.
 - Provides a command palette option to manually reload the theme.
 - Works with both light and dark `base themes`.
-- Customize path to pywal colors in settings
+- Customize path to pywal colors in settings.

 ---